peteshand/AS3-Window/README.txt

-AS3 Window is a small library designed to simplify openning and controlling popup windows.
+AS3 Window is a small library designed to simplify opening and controlling popup windows via Actionscript.

 Example:
 var window:Window = new Window();